UMAprotocol/UMIPs/UMIPs/V2migration_KPI_Aragon.md

 # **IMPLEMENTATION**

-- The value of an option can get determined be performing a GET request at the following endpoint provided by the Aragon Association: [datafeed.aragon.org](https://datafeed.aragon.org)
+The value of an option can get determined be performing a GET request at the following endpoint provided by the Aragon Association: [datafeed.aragon.org](https://datafeed.aragon.org)
-- The total value locked is the Aragon AUM within the EMP contract of UMA.

 To request our data end-point for the Aragon KPI options value can you send a simple GET request to ``datafeed.aragon.org``.
 This request will return you the following response body: